withastro/docs/src/pages/en/core-concepts/astro-components.md

 - Importing other Astro components
 - Importing other framework components, like React
 - Importing data, like a JSON file
-- fetching content from an API or database
+- Fetching content from an API or database
-- creating variables that you will reference in your template
+- Creating variables that you will reference in your template

 ```astro title="src/components/MyComponent.astro"